threefoldtech/info_grid/src/faq/faq.md

 ### Can I have more details on storing ThreeFold tokens (TFT) on hardware wallets?

 Yes of course!
 In short, you will need to use a hardware wallet (Ledger/Trezor/etc.) to sign in, add TFT as an asset (trustline), then send TFT to the Stellar address.
-For more information, read the section [Setting up a TFT Trustline on Stellar Blockchain](../TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md#setting-up-a-tft-trustline-on-stellar-blockchain) from the Farming documentation.
+For more information, read the section [Store TFT in a Hardware Wallet](../threefold_token/storing_tft/hardware_wallet.md).

 ***